IannnWENG/CSC642-FOODIE-APP/README.md

 The app opens at `http://localhost:3000`.

-Tip: A helper script `./start.sh` is included.
-Running it will check for `.env`, install dependencies, and start the app.

 ## How to Use

 - Click Get Location to allow the browser to access your location.